phankhai5004/phankhai5004/README.md

 - 🌱 I’m currently learning [**Elasticsearch**](https://www.elastic.co/), [**Apache Kafka**](https://kafka.apache.org), and more.

-- ✉️ &nbsp;You can shoot me an email at khai.phanquoc1401.com!
+- ✉️ You can shoot me an email at [khai.phanquoc1401.com]!
 I'll try to respond as soon as I can.

 ## Tech Stacks